Democracy Camp in DC

 2023 Democracy Camp in DC

 Salvador Uribe is a non-traditional student obtaining his undergraduate degree as an older student at UC Berkeley.
-Salvador Immigrated to the United States at a very young age, along with his two parents and older brother.
+Salvador immigrated to the United States at a very young age, along with his two parents and older brother.
 For someone like Salvador and his background, a first-generation, low-income, transfer, re-entry, disabled student navigating higher education, the terrain is uneven, which places him at a disadvantage among many of his peers that grew up with the privileges of generational knowledge.
 Salvador is passionate about the law and will pursue a J.D. after...

-Ashley Rosas
+Ash Rosas

 Class of 2024